-Loan payable and Long-term Debt.
+Term Loans and Bonds.
 The fair value of interest-bearing fixed rate loans is based on the discounted value of expected future cash flows using the applicable market rates for similar types of instrument as of reporting date.
-As of December 31, 2020 and 2019, discount rates used ranged from 1.11% to 2.31% and from 3.20% to 4.07, respectively.
+As of December 31, 2021 and 2020, discount rates used ranged from 0.97% to 4.49% and 1.11% to 2.31%, respectively.